Traveling By Plane With Your Cat? Here's What you Need To Know and Bring

 2. Call/check online if the airline you’re flying with accepts cats on board

-Not every airline lets you bring pets in the cabin, and even if they do, you need to make sure their carrier fits in the seat in front of you.
-Every airline has different rules when it comes to this, so it's best to check with them before you book your own ticket.
+Not every airline lets you bring pets in the cabin; even if they do, you need to ensure their carrier fits in the seat in front of you.
+Every airline has different rules, so it's best to check with them before you book your own ticket.

 3. Let your cat get used to their carrier